 Thanksgiving Tales

-The books on this list offer a wide range of perspectives on Thanksgiving, from stories of different kinds of pilgrims to modern reflections about the things for which we are thankful.
-Many of the titles are also available in Spanish.
+These books offer lots of ways to celebrate and give thanks, from indigenous perspectives on Thanksgiving to immigrant stories about the things for which we are thankful.
+Many of the books are also available in Spanish.

 1621: A New Look at Thanksgiving